AlexKratky/vue-camera-lib/README.md

 ### WebCam

-This component has barely any UI and should be used within own UI.
+This component has barely any UI and should be used within its own UI.

 #### All events that are emitted: